Achronite/node-red-contrib-energenie-ener314rt/README.md

 TIP: If you already know the house/zone code assigned, for example to an RF hand controller, you can use that in your node to make the device work with both.

+3b) Perform one-time only setup to learn your 'Control & Monitor' devices
+* TBD

-## Zone Rules
+## 'Control Only' OOK Devices - Zone Rules

-* Each Energenie OOK based device can be assigned to a specifc zone (or house code) and a switch number.
+* Each Energenie 'Control only' or OOK based device can be assigned to a specifc zone (or house code) and a switch number.
 * Each zone is encoded as a 20-bit address (1-1048575 decimal).
 * Each zone can contain up to 6 switches (1-6) - NOTE: officially energenie state this is only 4 devices (1-4)
 * All devices within the same zone can be switched at the same time using a switch number of '0'.